of Sep 2019, 16:17

 I do not understand why tf designers do not design the phone with it being held in a hand!
 If I am on a bumpy tram or bus, I am walking in a crowded space or simply in fear of it being stolen out of my hand on the metro, then I cannot grip it tightly and still use it.
 No. I need to balance it delicately on the flat open palm of my hand, careful not to accidentally touch anything less it is the intentional tap of my carefully placed fingertip.
 Or, I am to turn it off, put it in my pocket and wait until I am at home so I can place it on a velvet pillow facing upward and pray that no earthquake will make it drop and break the screen.
 Use it while on the go?
 A mobile device?
 I must be out of my mind.
 That is so eighties wishful thinking.
 Get real!

 This invention, the on-screen keyboard, is so rage inducing, I am by far not the first to write about this.
 Everyone has their issues with it.
-Autocorrect is a meme so old that it is already dead by the time this text is written.
+Autocorrect is a meme so old that it is already dead and resurfaced once more.
 Today, I cannot simply type.
-No, I need to be painfully aware of the last two words I have just written, because Android might just change them again through some obscure context sensitive algorithm.
-Even though I think I wrote the exact word I wanted, two words down the road it is changed again without me noticing it, because I am too focused on writing the current one correctly with this shitty little tiny keyboard.
+No, I need to be painfully aware of the last two words I have just written, because Android might just change them again through some obscure context sensitive "AI" algorithm.
+Even though I think I wrote the exact word I wanted, two words down the road it is changed again without me noticing it, because I am too focused on writing the current one correctly with this – hrmpf! – tiny, little keyboard.

 Tiny, smaller-than-your fingertips buttons, no key spacing increasing chances for typos, no tactile feedback on a flat screen to sense buttons without looking and one finger, at most two thumb typing did NOT make typing on a smartphone any easier.
 Whatever speed I gain through Swype is lost due to the aforementioned issues with autocorrect.
 Emoticons are now part of the autocomplete bar, causing me to have to delete it and rewrite a word every so often.